introlab/webrtc-native-build/README.md

 # webrtc-native-build
 Native build of Google's webrtc library.
+The library is also packaged with BoringSSL.

 [WebRTC](https://webrtc.org/) is a standard for real-time audio/video/data communication and is mostly used in web browsers.
+[BoringSSL](https://github.com/google/boringssl) is a fork of OpenSSL that is designed to meet Google's needs.

 ## Dependencies